-Cyprus signed the convention in 2009 and last progressed towards ratifying in 2013.
-It was one of just two signatories to the convention to abstain from the December 2020 vote on a key annual United Nations (UN) resolution promoting the implementation of the convention.
-Cyprus has participated in several meetings of the convention, most recently in November 2020.
+Cyprus signed the Convention on Cluster Munitions in 2009 but has not made any progress to ratify it over the past decade.
+It abstained from the December 2021 vote on the key annual United Nations (UN) resolution promoting the implementation of the convention.
+Cyprus has participated in several meetings of the convention, most recently in September 2021.

-Cyprus stated that it has never used or produced cluster munitions.
-It transferred a stockpile of 3,760 cluster munitions to Bulgaria in 2014 that were destroyed in 2018–2019.
-It has not indicated whether it has additional stocks to destroy or if it intends to retain any cluster munitions for research and training purposes.
+Cyprus has stated that it has never used or produced cluster munitions.
+It transferred a stockpile of 3,760 cluster munitions to Bulgaria in 2014, which were destroyed in 2018–2019.
+Cyprus has not indicated whether it has additional stocks to destroy or if it intends to retain any cluster munitions for research and training purposes.

 The Republic of Cyprus signed the Convention on Cluster Munitions on 23 September 2009.

-In November 2020, Cyprus repeated its long-held position that it will not ratify the convention until it resolves “the abnormal security situation on the island.”
-In 2011, Cyprus said it pledged to ratify the convention after securing parliamentary approval.
-However, in 2013, Cyprus said that ratification of the convention had been put “on hold.”
-Since then the Ministry of Foreign Affairs has responded to queries on the status of the ratification by raising its objection to “the fact that Turkey, whose occupation forces have been stationed illegally on Cyprus since 1974, has not yet joined the convention.”
+In November 2021, Cyprus repeated its long-held position that it cannot ratify the convention until it resolves “the abnormal security situation on the island.”
+Initially, in 2011, Cyprus pledged to ratify the convention swiftly after securing parliamentary approval.
+However, its ratification of the convention was put “on hold” in 2013.
+Since then, the Ministry of Foreign Affairs has responded to queries on the status of the ratification by raising its objection to “the fact that Turkey, whose occupation forces have been stationed illegally on Cyprus since 1974, has not yet joined the convention.”

-In December 2020, Cyprus was one of only two signatoriesto the Convention on Cluster Munitions to abstain from the vote on UN General Assembly (UNGA) Resolution 75/62, which calls on all states outside the convention to “join as soon as possible.”
+In December 2021, Cyprus and Uganda were the only signatories to the Convention on Cluster Munitions to abstain from voting on United Nations General Assembly (UNGA) Resolution 75/62, which called on all states outside the convention to “join as soon as possible.”
 Cyprus has abstained from voting on the annual UNGA resolution promoting the convention since it was first introduced in 2015.
-Each year, Cyprus explains that its abstention is due to its “abnormal security situation.”
+Cyprus has explained that it abstains due to its “abnormal security situation.”

 Cyprus is a State Party to the Mine Ban Treaty.
 Cyprus is also party to the Convention on Conventional Weapons (CCW).